Anyone can be alcoholic. It’s not just the skid row wino. There are many very famous alcoholics.

 Kevin Bacon, actor.
 “Footloose” and soap opera “Guiding Light.”

 Jerry D. Bailey, jockey.
-National Museum of Racing’s Hall of Fame.
+National Museum of Racing and Hall of Fame.
 Thoroughbred horse racing analyst.

 Oksana Baiul, Ukrainian figure skater.
 ISU World Figure Skating Champion.
 Olympic champion in ladies’ singles.